iaciac/py-draw-simplicial-complex/README.md

 # py-draw-simplicial-complex
-Draws a 2D simplicial complex from a list of simplices, as in [1].
+Draws a 2D simplicial complex from a list of simplices (as in [1]).

 Dependencies
 ------------